 Instagram is one of the fastest growing social networking sites.
 With Instagram, users can post their pictures online with a bit of commentary.
 The pictures are often taken with a smartphone and uploaded to their account.
+Today we are going to talk about Instagram for your direct selling/marketing niche.

 Instagram also has several filters, so users can edit their photos as they like.
 But besides the social networking aspect of Instagram, it’s a great marketing tool that you’ll want to take advantage of.